-System integration involves configuring proposed ITS devices and introducing them into the Illinois Tollway network and its Traffic and Incident Management System.
+System integration involves configuring proposed ITS devices and introducing them into the Illinois Tollway network and its Traffic and Incident Management System (TIMS).
 System testing and acceptance is performed to confirm that new ITS devices function properly, transmit data in the format and at the accuracy level that is required, and that this data is properly received by the Illinois Tollway network and TIMS.
 System integration and system testing/acceptance for Illinois Tollway ITS projects occur in a logical process and are the responsibility of the contractor including proper and timely coordination with the Illinois Tollway.

-In contracts that require a Contractor to provide ITS equipment, the Contractor is required to provide the ITS equipment installed, tested and burned in for 30 days or more.
+For ITS construction contracts, the Contractor is required to provide the ITS equipment installed, tested and burned in for 30 days or more, except for optic fiber.
 The Illinois Tollway has invested in a wide area network.
 The core components of this network are already installed and operational.
 As such, most Contracts will be construction "extensions" unless otherwise scoped.
 The Illinois Tollway's wide area network is highly regulated by the Illinois Tollway IT Department in conjunction with Traffic Operations/ITS needs.

-The "plug and play" integration of new ITS elements (not new types of equipment) into the Illinois Tollway's wide area network is easily accomplished due to the following process:
+The integration of ITS elements into the Illinois Tollway's wide area network is accomplished due to the following process:

-- Only pre-approved ITS Equipment types may be included. - Only IT Department approved equipment manufactured by Cisco Systems Inc. may be deployed and attached to the Illinois Tollway digital network. - All network components including switches and network peripherals requiring configuration must be delivered to the Illinois Tollway prior to their installation in the field.
-Upon receipt, the Illinois Tollway Network Integrator will assign IP addresses, perform other network configuration work, test the configured units, and will affix required identifying labels which uniquely specify the ITS Element name and location where each component is to be installed in the field. - The Contractor is notified that network configuration work is complete, and is to pick up the configured components from the Illinois Tollway Central Administration building and install them in the field in the correct locations.
+- Only pre-approved ITS Equipment types may be included. - Only IT Department approved equipment manufactured by Cisco Systems Inc. may be deployed and attached to the Illinois Tollway digital network. - All network components including switches, associated software licenses, and network peripherals requiring configuration must be delivered to the Illinois Tollway prior to their installation in the field.
+Upon receipt, the Illinois Tollway Network Integrator will assign IP addresses, perform other network configuration work, test the configured units, and will affix required identifying labels which uniquely specify the ITS Element name and location where each component is to be installed in the field. - The Contractor will be notified that network configuration work is complete, and shall pick up the configured components from the Illinois Tollway Central Administration building and install them in the field in the correct locations.

-Because of the extensive nature of this process to add new technology, the Illinois Tollway has decided to "freeze" the technologies approved for deployment until further notice (unless otherwise identified in the DSE's scope of work).
+Because of the extensive nature of this process to add new technology, the Illinois Tollway has decided to freeze the technologies approved for deployment.
+Any deviation from the ITS

-Where new types of ITS Equipment are approved the process is much more involved.
-The steps taken by the Illinois Tollway to evaluate new technology may be up to a 12 month process and are as follows:
+Deployment Guide shall be submitted to the Illinois Tollway for approval.
+The steps taken by the Illinois Tollway to evaluate new technology are as follows:

-- New ITS technologies are evaluated by the Illinois Tollway for performance benefits vs. costs of acquisition and maintenance as well as for compatibility with the Illinois Tollway's highly secure wide area network architecture. - The one-time cost of integration of a new type of ITS equipment is not insignificant, and must be estimated, funded and implemented.
-Implementation includes extensive system compatibility and performance testing in a bench environment as well as in the field environment by the Illinois Tollway's SI and NI. - The Illinois Tollway ITS Change Control Board must approve the change to TIMS software to support the new ITS Equipment Type. - The Illinois Tollway IT Department Change Control Board must approve any change affecting the broader wide area network including any firewall changes. - The approved changes must be successfully installed in the production build of TIMS software. - A new guide drawing and special provision must be written, approved and published for use by the DSE.
+- The DSE shall provide performance benefits vs. costs of acquisition and maintenance as well as for compatibility with the Illinois Tollway's highly secure wide area network architecture. - Implementation includes extensive system compatibility and performance testing in a bench environment as well as in the field environment by the Illinois Tollway with DSE support. - The Illinois Tollway TOC manager must approve the change to TIMS software to support the new ITS equipment Type. - A new guide drawing and special provision must be written, approved and published for use by the DSE.